 Rather than focusing on headcount reductions, successful companies’ first figure out how the important work actually gets done and then they streamline their operations.
 They search for ways to eliminate or combine business units, departments, processes and eliminate entire layers of management that don’t create value.
 Examples are eliminating a layer in a plant or combining two departments or divisions to broaden the span of control for senior executives.
 Often this results in having more skilled departmental or divisional heads that have the ability to unleash the full potential of these departments or divisions.
 Another example is to use benchmarking to determine the optimal staffing especially for back offices and support staff.

-Here is an example of the deliverables achieved for an organizational structure study conducted by Maurice Dutrisac of Mastermind Solutions:
+Here is an example of the deliverables achieved for an organizational structure study:

 Gain understanding of the nature and scope of current work relating to the success of the company

 Identify critical management processes required to carry out this work

 Analyze the existing organizational structure, the number of layers and the underlying system of roles and role relationship